Campervan Solar Panel from Wildworx - Perfect for your Camper Conversion

 Different types of solar panels available for your van, campervan or kombi

-Before getting all kitted out with solar panels and all the parts needed.
-You have to think about the best suited Solar Panel for your type of van, campervan or kombi.
+Before getting all kitted out with solar panels and the parts required, you have to think about the best suited Solar Panel for your type of van, campervan or kombi.
 Let’s take a look at the different types available on the market right now.
-There is a choice between fixed or portable panels.

 - Fixed or Ridged solar panel